NexusOne23/noid-privacy/README.md

 | **Requires Intune/AD** | ❌ No | ❌ No | ❌ No | ❌ No | ❌ No |

 **→ Only tool combining enterprise-grade baseline compliance with complete backup/restore for standalone systems.**

+**About CISA KEV Coverage (85%):**
+We count KEV items that can be mitigated through hardening (ASR rules, protocol disablement, driver blocklist, service hardening) – not patch-based CVEs that require Windows Updates.
+Our 17/20 coverage focuses on configuration-based protections that this tool can actually implement.

+**❌ Not for you?**
+This tool targets **Windows 11 25H2 standalone systems**.
+Not ideal for: Enterprise with Intune/AD (use Group Policy instead), Windows 10/older, legacy software requiring unsafe protocols, strict MDM reporting. → [Full details below](#-perfect-for)

 ---